OddsAccuracy

 Primary Data Source

-We use historical odds and match results from Football-Data.co.uk, a reputable aggregator of football statistics and betting odds.
+We use historical odds and match results from Football-Data.co.uk, a public aggregator of football statistics and odds snapshots.

 Data Processing Pipeline

-3. Probability Conversion: Convert decimal odds to normalized probabilities
+3. Normalization: Convert odds to implied probabilities and normalize margin

 🔄 Update Frequency